kubernetes/website/docs/getting-started-guides/centos/centos_manual_config.md

 ## Warning

-You shoud be aware of that this guide [has been deprecated](https://github.com/kubernetes/kubernetes.github.io/issues/1613).
-The version is  kubernetes-1.1.0 if you don't mind.
+This guide [has been deprecated](https://github.com/kubernetes/kubernetes.github.io/issues/1613).
+It was originally written for Kubernetes 1.1.0.
 Please check [the latest guide](https://kubernetes.io/docs/getting-started-guides/kubeadm/).

 ## Prerequisites